deepgram/web-next/content/blog/posts/deepgram-unity-tutorial/index.md

 ---
-title: How to Add Deepgram Speech Recognition to Your Unity Game
+title: "How to Add Deepgram Speech Recognition to Your Unity Game"
-description: In this tutorial, learn how to integrate Deepgram's automatic speech recognition engine into your Unity game.
+description: "In this tutorial, learn how to integrate Deepgram's automatic speech recognition engine into your Unity game."
 date: 2022-03-16
 cover: https://res.cloudinary.com/deepgram/image/upload/v1647451573/blog/2022/03/deepgram-unity-tutorial/assets/Building-a-Game-w-Unity-Deepgram%402x.jpg
 authors: